Structural Engineering Help Center β New York City

 Neighbor's excavation damaging your foundation

-NYC Building Code obligations on excavating parties, strict liability rules, and how to document damage.
+NYC Building Code obligations on excavating parties, risk documentation, and how to record adjacent-property damage.

 Temporary Works